BioTrain Summer Positions

 Location: HudsonAlpha Huntsville campus

-HudsonAlpha Educational Outreach is seeking an undergraduate or Master’s level student preparing for a career in biology education to support the staff in educational programs throughout the summer.
-The intern will prepare laboratory spaces and materials for programs, prepare activities, and lead educational experiences for a variety of audiences (including middle school campers and community outreach participants).
-The intern will work alongside in-service educators engaging in multi-day professional learning workshops.
-The intern will keep thorough records of educational outreach events.
-The intern will observe teaching in various informal education settings and with various student and adult audiences.
-The intern will engage as a participant in professional learning for in-service biology educators.
-The intern will have multiple opportunities to lead instruction and receive feedback from veteran educators.
+HudsonAlpha Educational Outreach is seeking an undergraduate or Master’s level student preparing for a career in Biology education to support the staff in educational programs throughout the summer.
+The intern will prepare laboratory spaces and materials for programs, explore and prepare activities, and lead educational experiences for a variety of audiences (including middle school campers and community outreach participants).
+Part of the work of the intern will include working alongside veteran in-service educators while engaging in multi-day professional learning workshops.
+Networking between current educators and the intern during these sessions will enhance the experience.
+Additionally, the intern will keep thorough records of educational outreach events and attend a diverse set of experiences as both a participant and facilitator of learning.
+An integral component of the internship will involve active observations of teaching in various informal education settings that include a variety of instructors and audiences.
+The intern will have multiple opportunities to facilitate instruction and receive timely and relevant feedback from veteran educators.
 The intern’s research focus will be diving into current educational research to make data-driven recommendations for educator professional learning.

 Requirements

-• Education: Undergraduate or Master's level pursuing career in life science education
+• Education: Undergraduate or Master’s level pursuing a career in life science education.

 Mentor: Jackson Stansell